Look Homeward, Angel: Part Two

-Part Two deals primarily with Eugene’s education, both scholastically and real life experience.
-He is taken up by the new school principal, John Dorsey Leonard and wife, Margaret.
+At UNC, he is taken up by the new school principal, John Dorsey Leonard and wife, Margaret.
 They form a college prep academy and add Eugene to the student population at the cost of $100 per year, grudgingly provided by Eliza.
 He learns the basics from them both, but is prompted by Margaret to immerse himself in poetry and ancient drama.
-He becomes a son to them both.
+He becomes like a son to them both.

 Oldest Gant son, Stevie, is a braggart and an enterprising entrepreneur, albeit with rotting, painful teeth.
 Younger son, Luke, minus the dental ailment, seems to be following in his footsteps, both hustlers and conmen.
 Kind, gentle, brooding brother, Ben, grows close to Eugene and looks out for him.